FedorIvanov37/sv-terminal/README.md

 # Graphic User Interface

 ⚠️Only Windows x64 build exists.
-Request the author if you need to build the binary file for any other OS.
+Use the source code to run SvTerminal on another platform.
 Tests were done on Win11 only.

 SvTerminal GUI is a friendly interface, based on the SvTerminal library.
 Since v0.15 SvTerminal GUI is released as a binary .exe file.
 No dependencies need to run the SvTerminal, it is ready to use from the box.
 No installation or settings are needed to run GUI on a Windows machine.
 Run "sv_terminal.exe" executable file for start the SvTerminal